Food Court Flooring Vancouver, BC

 Food Court Flooring FAQ

-Most food courts perform best with seamless resin flooring and a zone-based traction plan.
-The right choice depends on traffic, spill frequency, and cleaning routines.
+Many food courts perform best with seamless epoxy or resin flooring planned by zone.
+The right system depends on traffic, spill frequency, appearance goals, and cleaning routines.

 Are epoxy floors slippery when wet?

-No — when specified correctly.
-Slip resistance is controlled through texture and topcoat selection, with higher traction in spill-prone areas.
+Not when they are specified correctly.
+Slip resistance is adjusted through texture and topcoat selection, with more traction in spill-prone and wet transition areas.

 How long does installation take?